xts/tsc/README.md

 Memory allocations are performed by bumping a pointer.
 Every `N`th allocation will trigger a GC, for some `N`.

-For simplicity, all allocations are 16-byte aligned and the immediately preceding word holds a tagged allocation header containing the size in words (excluding the header.)
+For simplicity, all allocations are 8-byte aligned and the immediately preceding word holds a tagged allocation header containing the size (in words, excluding the header.)

 The GC performs a depth-first search on the stack, moving reachable allocations to another heap space and compacting the heap in the process.